per1234/TCPEvents/README.md

   - **Name** - The name is used to retrieve received data.
   - **Data(Python expression)** - Data to send.

-- **Retrieve Received Data** - The retrived data stored under the name is returned as eg.result.
+- **Retrieve Received Data** - The retrieved data stored under the name is returned as eg.result.
 This action is not supported by the Network Event Sender/Receiver plugins.
   - **Name of the data to retrieve** - Use the data name specified in the Send Data action.

 - **Request Data from a remote host** - The response is returned as eg.result.
 No event is created.
 This action is not supported by the Network Event Sender/Receiver plugins.
 See the **Send an Event** section for documentation of duplicate fields.